azieren/DevEv-BackEnd/README.md

     - `x_l`, `y_l`: 2D Position for keypoint "left ankle".
     - `x_n`, `y_n`: 2D Position for keypoint "nose" .

-## main_head.py
+## Head Pose in 3D: main_head.py

 This script performs child/adult classification to detect and track the child in the video for every view, as well as predicting the head orientation in 3D.
 It takes the bounding box and keypoint information output from "main_bodypose.py" as input, along with the original videos.

+While the main script only does inference, it is also possible to retrain a new model.
+The data preparation can be achieved by using a dataset composed of corrected attention file and processed video then running [make_dataset_bodypose.py](make_dataset_bodypose.py) for processing the data and prepare them for training the headpose model.
+The training code can be found in [here](HeadPose/README.md)

 ### Usage